mnellemann/libpw/README.md

 Password Library
 -----------------------------------

-Simple library to generate secure random passwords.
+Java library to generate secure random passwords.

 To build and test the code;